-WAC 284-180-240 (1)(b) requires HCBMs to provide the names of officers and directors in the HCBM, along with a completed NAIC Form 11 biographical affidavit as part of the HCBM application.
-The biographical affidavit is designed for insurance entities and is part of an insurer's application through the NAIC.
-HCBMs are inherently non-insurer vendors that do not need to be subject to the NAIC's insurer requirements.
-Additionally, neither the biographical affidavit nor the HCBM officers and directors are required in the underlying statute.
-We strongly recommend striking these items in the spirit of reducing the overall amount of documentation required for registration.
-These requirements specifically are challenging for the individual physicians contracted with carriers to provide their clinical expertise.
 WAC 284-180-455/WAC 284-180-460 - Carrier and HCBM filings:

 Under current regulations governing provider contract filings, the OIC must respond to a filing submission within 30 days (WAC 284-170-480(3)).
 We respectfully request a similar provision applicable to carrier and HCBM contract filings.
 The industry needs a predictable schedule to create business processes and plan operations.
-For that reason, we propose the following language updates: WAC 284-180-455(6): If the commissioner takes no action within thirty calendar days after submission, the carrier's form is deemed approved, except that the commissioner may extend the approval period an additional fifteen calendar days upon giving notice before the expiration of the initial thirty-day period.
+For that reason, we propose the following language updates:

+WAC 284-180-455(6): If the commissioner takes no action within thirty calendar days after submission, the carrier's form is deemed approved, except that the commissioner may extend the approval period an additional fifteen calendar days upon giving notice before the expiration of the initial thirty-day period.
 Approval may be subsequently withdrawn for cause.

 WAC 284-180-460 (4): If the commissioner takes no action within thirty calendar days after submission, the health care benefit manager's form is deemed approved, except that the commissioner may extend the approval period an additional fifteen calendar days upon giving notice before the expiration of the initial thirty-day period.
 Approval may be subsequently withdrawn for cause.

-Cambia Health Solutions, Inc. has several licensed health insurance carriers in Washington State (Regence BlueShield, Regence BlueCross BlueShield of Oregon, Asuris Northwest Health, BridgeSpan Health Company, and Regence BlueShield of Idaho).
+Cambia Health Solutions, Inc. has several licensed health insurance carriers in Washington State (Regence BlueShield, Regence BlueCross BlueShield of Oregon, Asuris Northwest Health, BridgeSpan Health Company, and Regence BlueShield of Idaho, Inc.).
 Most of our HCBM agreements predate the HCBM requirements and were written at the Cambia Health Solutions, Inc. parent company level.
 Currently, we are required to file each HCBM agreement multiple times for each corresponding Washington carrier, even though they are the same contract document, and the System for Electronic Rate and Form Filing (SERFF) allows a filing to list more than one company.
 We would appreciate relief from this duplicative administrative work, which requires multiple SERFF filings, and responding to the same objections on the duplicative filings.
 For that reason, we respectfully request a new provision in this section of rules allowing a single HCBM contract filing if the HCBM agreement is at the parent/holding company level and applicable to more than one Washington licensed carrier.

+Other Comments

-Other comments Throughout the implementation process, the Association of Washington Health Plans (AWHP) partnered with the OIC to address the industry's questions and concerns with the HCBM requirements.
+Early in the implementation process, the Association of Washington Health Plans (AWHP) partnered with the OIC to address the industry's questions and concerns with the HCBM requirements.
 We are very grateful for the guidance and answers provided by your office through our trade association.
 We understand AWHP is submitting comments and recommending some of that guidance be codified through these rules.
 We would like to express our support for AWHP's letter.

 Thank you for considering our comments.
 We appreciate the opportunity to work with the OIC to continually improve the HCBM oversight program.
 Please let me know if you would like to discuss any of our feedback further.
 I can be reached at Jane.Douthit@Regence.com or (206) 332-5212.

+Sincerely,

+Jane Douthit

-Sincerely, Jane Douthit Cambia Health Solutions Sr. Public & Regulatory Affairs Specialist
+Cambia Health Solutions

+Sr. Public & Regulatory Affairs Specialist